 Class R-1-a: This class included the DW&P's only roster of 2-8-2 Mikados.

-For more information on the DW&P's steam locomotives please click here.
-Also, for a complete Duluth, Winnipeg and Pacific Railway diesel locomotive roster please click here.
+part of the Canadian National Railway today.
 For more on the DW&P you might want to consider purchasing the book, Delivered With Pride: A Pictorial History of the Duluth, Winnipeg & Pacific Railroad,

 from author Jon Severson.
 As the title mentions the book is filled